-on the environment?
+How will this proposion on the environment?
 N.B.
-There may be sl negative impact and positive impact.
-Plea all potential impacts lifetime of a project a N.B.
-There may be short term negative impact and longer term positive impact.
-Please include Explain why will it have this effect and over what timescale?
-Where possible/relevant please include: Changes over and above business as usual Evidence or measurement of effect Figures for CO2e Explain how you plan to mitigate any negative impacts.
+There may be sh negative impact and positive impact.
+Plea all potential impacts lifetime of a project a an explanation.
+Positive impact (Place a X in the box No impact (Place a X in the box Negative impact (Place a X in the box Explain why will it have this effect and over what timescale?
+Where possible/relevant please include: Changes over and above business as usual Evidence or measurement of effect Figures for CO2e Links to relevant documents Explain how you plan to mitigate any negative impacts.
 Explain how you plan to improve any positive outcomes as far as possible.
-Positive (Place a No impact (Place a X in the box Negative impact (Place a X in the b Links to relevant documents Minimise greenhouse gas emissions e.g. reducing emissions from travel, increasing energy efficiencies from travel x This work will see no change to business as usual.
-The results of the work address flood risk and as such are likely to have a positive impact in response to climate change. etc. Emissions from construction X As above Emissions from running of buildings X As above Other X As above recycle and compost e linimise waste: Reduce, reuse, ecycle and compost e.g. reducing se of single use plastic Х As above educe water consumption Х As above
+Minimise greenhouse gas emissions e.g. reducing emissions from travel, increasing energy efficiencies etc. Emissions from travel x x This work will see no change to business as usual.
+The results of the work address flood risk and as such are likely to have a positive impact in response to climate change.
+As above Emissions from running of buildings Other x x As above As above Minimise waste: Redu recycle and compost e use of single use plast Reduce water consum .g. reducing ic X X As above As above